-Ugaso (aka USA) is an evolving, politically savvy, multi-talented artist.
-She embeds a dark sense of humor in her surrealist, carefully worked canvases, and pulls from an extensive background in economics, public policy, mathematics, web development and coding.
+Ugaso (aka USA) is an evolving, politically savvy, multi-talented artist and coder.
+She embeds a dark sense of humor in her surrealist, carefully worked canvases, and pulls from an extensive background in economics, public policy, mathematics, and web development.
 Ugaso currently resides and works in SF/Oakland.

 Goat Henke is a prolific illustrator, fine artist and event promoter.
 His button & merch brand Sik Pin has been the go-to vendor in the Twin Cities punk/metal scene, with clients across the US.
 Goat carves out a niche for himself with vibrant colors, twisted characters and a sense of manic urgency in his work.